 Cheekye Ranch is located along Squamish Valley Road.
 It is a 20 minutes drive from Downtown Squamish, or 40 minutes from Whistler.

-After the tour, you will be able to have a hot drink and a snack by the cozy fire pit on the ranch.
+After the tour, you will be able to have a hot drink and a snack, provided by a local cafe, by the cozy fire pit on the ranch.

 If raining on the day, a fire pit may not be possible so the guide will take you on a slightly longer walk and finish with a hot drink and snack.